Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-14-Webhook-Python-Flask-Dockerise.md

 * **ports** - help map out the TCP port mapping - usually done with "docker build ..."
 * **version** - is to tell docker-compose, what format the yml file was written for,

-To kick it off - make sure this command issue in the same folder as where docker-compose.yml, Dockerfile, and actually where all the other files are.
+To kick it off - make sure this command issue in the same folder as where docker-compose.yml, Dockerfile, and where all the other files are.

 {: .notice--info}
 <i class="fa fa-exclamation-triangle fa-2x" style="color:yellow"></i> <b>Notice:</b><br>